Original Credit To:

 A330 Fuel Pipes and Crossfeeds

-The ECAM Displays of a Scandinavian Airlines A330 and a Turkish Airlines Cargo A330
+The ECAM Displays of a Turkish Airlines Cargo A330

 When F.O.
 DeJager carries out the fuel calculations again, he comes to a startling and alarming conclusion; the fuel quantity in the right tank has not risen but lowered.
 The F.O. carries out the fuel check several more times, only to realize that the calculations are correct.
 All the fuel tanks are starting to run dangerously low.
 Captain Piché still believes this is a computer error, but asks a flight attendant for a visual check of the right engine, though even with a high intensity flashlight, the flight attendant is unable to see the fuel streaming behind the aircraft as it is the middle of the night, and thus is pitch black outside the aircraft.